About Us/Repertoire

 IT’S ALL ABOUT YOU – A modern song from the band McFly where the choir sing this all out unapologetic and upbeat love song with syncopated rhythms.

 I WILL BE A CHILD OF PEACE – a beautiful arrangement of a gorgeous old Shaker Song by Elaine Hagenberg, this beautiful melody with its unusual metre was chosen due to a future performance with Northampton Male Voice Choir.
 When we learnt that they would be taking on this piece we decided to join them and learn it too.
-It is hoped that we can perform the piece together when the two choirs meet.
+We performed the piece together when the two choirs met.

 LET IT BE ME – a standard for the choir, often brought out to entertain in concerts and often sung in the pub afterwards!
 This French lullaby was written by Gilbert Becaud and made famous by The Everley Brothers in 1957.